salesforce/eslint-plugin-lwc/docs/rules/no-unknown-wire-adapters.md

 ## Rule details

-This rule can be configured as followed:
+This rule can be configured as follows:

 ```js
 {